chrxn1c/testing_gitlab-ctl/README.md

-# testing_gitlab-ctl
+# test_project

-project intended to test gitlab-ctl and telegram interaction
+project intended to use gitlab-ctl and telegram bot integration